FoenixLabs/FUZIX/Kernel/platform/platform-a2560x/README.md

 - in future use a `DISCARD` area that contains code, used solely during start and after initialization re-used as memory.
-It is not important for A2560X, but smaller platform should benefit from that.
+It is not important for A2560X, but smaller platforms should benefit from that.

 ## Trophies